-Based on the research documented in the National Register nomination and the Historic Structures Report, the following themes have been identified:
+Based on the research documented in the National Register nomination and the Historic Structures Report, the following themes have been identified at the Ramsaysburg Homestead:

 In the mid-18th century, today’s Knowlton Township was part of New Jersey’s northwestern frontier.
 Unlike initial settlement patterns in many parts of the state where Dutch, English, Scottish or Swedish immigrants banded together to settle a particular region, the individuals who first settled Knowlton came from varied cultural backgrounds.
 In 1795, James and Adam Ramsay, Irish immigrants, purchased property on the Delaware and established a store, gradually expanding their services with the addition of a post office, a lumberyard, a sawmill and a blacksmith.

 By the early 19th century, Ramsaysburg was representative of similar commercial enterprises along the Delaware.
 Small commercial centers that served and were served by river transportation could be found from Phillipsburg north to the New York state line.
 While overland transportation was possible, at that time river transportation was the principal means for servicing the sparsely settled area, and small outposts such as Ramsaysburg were vital to life and commerce.

 The early economy was closely related to Delaware River commerce and included trapping and lumbering.
 Lumber from northern forests was shipped downriver on rafts.
 Farmers and inland industrial enterprises such as Oxford furnace, as well as the Columbia glass industry, shipped their products by Durham boat from points along the river to Philadelphia.
 The local economy was supplemented by the construction of lime kilns by prosperous farmers, the hiring out of the labor of subsistence farmers and tenants, frolics as a means of getting large jobs accomplished and the investment of service providers (storekeepers, tavern keepers and smiths).